-The effects of unmeasured mediator-outcome confounders can also be eliminated if clustered longitudinal data on soil moisture and productivity have been collected.
-By "clustered" longitudinal data, we mean data on productivity and soil moisture from i = 1, ..., n plots clustered within multiple sites s = 1, ..., S and measured across multiple time points t = 1, ..., T both before and after the drought treatment is randomly assigned (Figure 7).
+(4) Unmeasured mediator-outcome confounders: longitudinal data designs longitudinal data, we mean data on productivity and soil moisture from i = 1, ..., n plots clustered within multiple sites s = 1, ..., S and measured across multiple time points t = 1, ..., T both before and after the drought treatment is randomly assigned (Fig. 7).
 In a randomised experiment, data from time points before random assignment of the drought treatment are not necessary to estimate the effect of drought on productivity without bias, but such data can be helpful for estimating the effects of a mediator like soil moisture by eliminating the effects of unobserved mediator-outcome confounders.
-While two time points (pre- and post-treatment) might allow for basic insights, more time points improve accuracy in mediation analysis by capturing the dynamics of change in ecological processes (Maxwell and Cole, 2007).
+While two time points (pre- and post-treatment) might allow for basic insights, more time points improve accuracy in mediation analysis by capturing the dynamics of change in ecological processes (Maxwell & Cole, 2007).
 The benefits of collecting such data for mediation studies in ecology will need to be balanced with the increased time and expense required for data collection.